 He did not become famous for his inventing of his ice cream scoop.
 It spread widely so quickly that people soon forgot or never knew Cralle as the inventor.
 Thus, he never profited from his invention.

 Married and with three children, Cralle experienced a number of personal tragedies.
 His wife and one of his daughters died in 1918 of a communicable disease.
 In 1920, he lost his only son to another disease.
 With their deaths, Cralle’s only surviving immediate family member was daughter Anna Cralle, born in 1910.
-Later in 1920, Cralle himself was killed in an automobile accident in Pittsburgh.
+Later in 1920, Cralle himself was killed in an automobile accident in Pittsburgh, Pennsylvania.